U-229 Pin Out by Function

 MUX OVERRIDE

-DS-102 is a data protocol for Red keys and like RS-232 specifies the logic levels to be used.
+DS-102 is a fill data protocol for red keys and specifies the logic levels to be used.
 The logic levels are 0 volts and -6 volts.

 Note that the BA-1372 (now BA-5372) battery is "backwards", that's to say the the Tip is negative and the flat bottom is positive.